brownbat/cipher_classifier_factory/README.md

 ROADMAP: Add more classical ciphers.
 Tack on an attention layer in place.
 Eventually move fully to a transformer model.

 ![demo](https://github.com/brownbat/cipher_classifier_factory/assets/26754/0f89f7a5-14b5-496e-ac74-6d21d8b2180d)

+You can play with a subset of the collected data [here](https://brownbat.pythonanywhere.com/).

+So far I've been surprised with how nonlinearly performance responds to different hyperparameters, there's not one you can just crank and always get better results, they are all very interdependent.
+This may indicate that there's high sensitivity to initial conditions, possibly heavily dependent on randomness like how the samples are divided into training and validation sets or something similar.